 Currently, Ms. Maisonet serves as Rehearsal Director for the fall and spring Belhaven dance concerts.
 At the same time, she is the Ballet Mistress for Ballet Magnificat! and is a Rehearsal Director and Master Teacher for the Trainee Company.

-Elizabeth Quinlan is originally from Hudson, New Hampshire and moved to Jackson to be a part of Ballet Magnificat!
+Elizabeth Quinlan is originally from Hudson, New Hampshire, and moved to Jackson to be a part of Ballet Magnificat!
 Trainee Program.
 She began her ballet training at the age of eleven under the direction of Sarah- Beth Smith of Gate City Ballet.
-Before coming to Ballet Magnificat in 2015, she moved to Pennsylvania to train with Central Pennsylvania Youth Ballet As a trainee, Elizabeth performed with the Events Company in the U.S., Guam, Asia, Mexico, and Honduras.
-She, then, graduated from the trainee program in 2018 and became the School of the Arts Administrator.
+Before coming to Ballet Magnificat in 2015, she moved to Pennsylvania to train with Central Pennsylvania Youth Ballet.
+As a trainee, Elizabeth performed with the Events Company in the USA, Guam, Asia, Mexico, and Honduras.
+In 2018 she graduated from the trainee program and became the School of the Arts Administrator.

 Marcie was born in Vicksburg, MS. She began training at age five with Debra Franco in Vicksburg and later with Lisa Howell at Ballet Mississippi in Jackson.
-She was a student teacher, choreographer, and she attended numerous advanced study workshops with artists such as Anna Fowler (Berlin Ballet Company), Eugene "Luigi" Louis, Joe Tremaine, Gus Giordana and Jo Rowan.
+Marcie was a student teacher and choreographer, and she attended numerous advanced study workshops with artists such as Anna Fowler (Berlin Ballet Company), Eugene "Luigi" Louis, Joe Tremaine, Gus Giordana and Jo Rowan.

 Marcie was Principal Instructor for the UAB Youth Ballet and an instructor in the UAB Department of Theatre and Dance, Birmingham Dance Theatre, and Birmingham Ballet Academy.
 She choreographed and directed two original productions at UAB, designed costumes, and has choreographed numerous ballet, jazz, tap, and acrobatic pieces.